Types of Product Renders: Hero, Lifestyle, Cutaway, Exploded Views

 When to use it

-• As the main image on e-commerce listings and category pages
+• As the primary image on e-commerce listings and category pages

-• For packaging front panels and sell sheets
+• On packaging front panels and sell sheets

-• For launch campaigns where one iconic angle carries the story
+• For launch campaigns where a single iconic angle carries the brand moment

 Best practices

-• Angle & composition: Use a three-quarter angle for depth; keep verticals straight to avoid a “tipping” look.
+• Angle and composition: A three-quarter angle adds depth without distortion; keep verticals straight to avoid a “tipping” look that reads as amateur

-• Lighting: Treat it like product photography—soft key light, gentle fill, controlled speculars.
-HDRIs and area lights are your friends.
+• Lighting: Treat it like studio product photography — soft key light, gentle fill, controlled speculars.
+HDRIs and area lights give the most natural results

-• Materials: Calibrated PBR materials (metalness/roughness) and color-accurate swatches.
-For plastics and coatings, refine clearcoat and micro-roughness to control highlight “bloom.”
+• Materials: Use calibrated PBR materials (metalness/roughness workflow) with color-accurate swatches.
+For plastics and coatings, refine clearcoat and micro-roughness to control highlight bloom

-• Detailing: Subtle bevels on edges, realistic stickers/labels with tiny imperfections, and correct IOR for glass or lenses.
+• Detailing: Subtle edge bevels, realistic labels with minor imperfections, and correct IOR values for glass or lenses — these are what separate a good render from a great one

 Common mistakes

-• Over-polished surfaces that look plastic or fake
+• Over-polished surfaces that read as plastic or fake rather than premium

 Lifestyle Renders: Context, Story, and Emotion